cast-org/figuration/docs/get-started/quick-start.md

 <link rel="stylesheet" href="{{ site.cdn.css }}" integrity="{{ site.cdn.css_hash }}" crossorigin="anonymous">
 {% endhighlight %}

+### JavaScript

+[Figuration's widgets]({{ site.baseurl}}/widgets/overview/), our interactive components, require [jQuery](https://jquery.com/), along with our own JavaScript library to function.
 Add our JavaScript widgets and jQuery, either in the `<head>`, or near the end of your pages, right before the closing `</body>` tag.
 Be sure to place jQuery first, as our code depends on it.

+Our widgets work with either the full version of jQuery, or the [jQuery's slim build](https://blog.jquery.com/2016/06/09/jquery-3-0-final-released/).

 {% highlight html %}
 <script src="{{ site.cdn.jquery }}" integrity="{{ site.cdn.jquery_hash }}" crossorigin="anonymous"></script>